VirtusLab/git-machete-intellij-plugin/README.md

 ### Check out branches

 With Git Machete you can easily check out branches that have been defined in `machete` file.
-Just right-click on the branch you want to check out and select `Checkout Branch`.
+Just right-click on the branch you want to check out and select `Checkout`.
 You can also double-click on the selected branch to check it out.
 The current branch is underlined in a branch layout.